Shunpiking: Historical boycott in Virginia

 An example of shunpiking as a form of boycott occurred at the James River Bridge in eastern Virginia, United States.
 After years of lower than anticipated revenues on the narrow, privately funded structure built in 1928, the Commonwealth of Virginia finally purchased the facility in 1949.
 However, rather than announcing a long-expected decrease in tolls, the state officials increased the rates in 1955 without visibly improving the roadway, with the notable exception of building a new toll plaza.

 The increased toll rates incensed the public and business users alike.
 In a well-publicized example of shunpiking, Joseph W. Luter Jr., head of Smithfield Packing Company (the producer of Smithfield Hams), ordered his truck drivers to take different routes and cross smaller and cheaper bridges.
 Despite the boycott by Luter and others, tolls continued for 20 more years.
 They were finally removed from the old bridge in 1975 when construction began on a toll-free replacement structure.

 United States

 Connecticut

 Prior to the removal of tolls in 1985, the Connecticut Turnpike had eight mainline toll barriers instead of a ticket system that was typically used on the turnpikes of that era.
 While the Connecticut Turnpike was officially considered a toll road for its entire 129-mile length, the placement of mainline toll barriers and the lack of ramp tolls meant the only sections of the Turnpike that were truly tolled were between the interchanges immediately before and following each mainline barrier.
 Consequentially, motorists familiar with the local area around each of the toll barriers could essentially travel the Turnpike toll-free by exiting before the toll plaza, use local streets to bypass the toll, and re-enter the Turnpike past the toll plaza.
+Motorists could also completely bypass the Connecticut Turnpike by using Interstate 84, a toll-free highway that parallels the Turnpike about 20 miles to the north.